Monkey Bread – Soft, sticky, and coated in cinnamon sugar, this pull-apart monkey bread is warm, buttery, and perfect for sharing.

 Ingredient highlights

-- Bread flour: Gives the dough extra chew and structure.
-You can use plain/all-purpose flour, but the bread will be slightly softer.
+- Bread flour: Gives the dough a soft, chewy texture.
+Plain flour can be used, but the bread will be slightly less chewy.

-- Double or heavy cream: Creates a rich, smooth glaze.
-Milk works too, but the glaze will be thinner.
+- Double or heavy cream: Creates a smooth vanilla glaze that melts perfectly over the warm bread.

 The printable recipe card with the full list of ingredients, their measurements, and instructions can be found at the bottom of this post.